Ford Cougar: Handling

-The car's handling has been described by as “puts its power down effectively and tackles twisty roads with confidence."
+The car's handling has been described as "puts its power down effectively and tackles twisty roads with confidence."
 The standard wheels had 215 mm wide tyres, which contributed to its cornering abilities.
-Long trips by Car and Driver resulted in numerous "uncomplimentary observations concerning the driver's seat."
+However, long trips by Car and Driver resulted in numerous "uncomplimentary observations concerning the driver's seat."

 Extras

 An "X-Pack" was available on the larger engine; this included leather upholstered and heated front seats, with six-way electric adjustment for the driver's seat, and a Ford RDS6000 six-speaker radio with six-CD autochanger.

 Available at an extra cost, and not included in the "X-Pack" were heated windscreen, electric tilt, slide sunroof, and metallic paint.

 Safety and security

-The standard safety kit includes driver, passenger, and side airbags, plus anti-lock brakes and seat belts that reduce chest injuries.
-The Cougar included an engine immobilizer, remote control central and double locking systems, and an alarm.
+The standard safety features included driver, passenger, and side airbags, plus anti-lock brakes and seat belts that reduce chest injuries.
+The Cougar included an engine immobiliser, remote control central and double locking systems, and an alarm.